-One particular type of academic dishonesty-plagiarism occurs when a writer uses sources, whether through quoting, paraphrasing, or summarizing, without clearly or sufficiently acknowledging the source.
+One particular type of academic misconduct - plagiarism - occurs when a writer uses sources, whether through quoting, paraphrasing, or summarizing, without clearly or sufficiently acknowledging the source.
 Thus, to avoid plagiarizing, you must cite the source of any expressions, ideas, or observations not your own, whether they come from a primary source, a secondary source, an electronic source, a textbook, a class discussion, a lab manual, or any other source of information.

 Whenever you quote, paraphrase, summarize, or use an idea from a source, you must acknowledge that source through some system of citation.
-The exact system varies by discipline; your instructor will tell you whether to use the MLA, the APA, the Chicago style, or some other.
+The exact system varies by discipline; your instructor will tell you whether to use MLA, APA, Chicago style, or some other citation format.